 Having your outbound or return flight delayed can really put a dampener on your trip, as well as potentially being highly disruptive to your business plans.
 This is not something you need to simply accept and you may well be entitled to compensation depending on the circumstances surrounding your delayed flight such as the causes and the length of the delay.
-Flight delay entitlement is something which is well worth looking into if you have been the victim of a delayed flight in the past six years, and can go some way to perhaps covering the costs incurred as a result of your delay or simply making up for the inconvenience you have suffered.
+Flight delay entitlement is something which is well worth looking into if you have been the victim of a delayed flight in the past six years, and can go some way to perhaps covering the costs incurred as a result of your delay or simply making up for the inconvenience you have suffered, you have Consumer Rights.

 Flight delay entitlement doesn’t exclusively apply to delayed flights.
 You are also well within your rights to claim for a cancelled or even overbooked flight should that match your situation, and the claims process is very much the same.